bigdata-i523/hid301/notbook.md

 * 10/01: Practiced few python programs for string Manipulation, array manipulation & list/tuples
 * 10/15/17: Learned about PIP operation in python and installed few modules
 * 10/30/17: Installed Anaconda & Jupyter
+* 11/19/17 Read machine learning notebook and created 3 notebooks and uploaded to the experiment/jupyter directory

 # Writing